 Best for: Experiencing total peace and quiet!

 Whether you're strolling through one of its quaint market towns or discovering the enchanting Norfolk Broads, life takes a slower pace here in Norfolk.
-The perfect setting for a hot tub break with little in the way of distraction, you could be enjoying delightful countryside views while soaking your cares away in a bubbling jacuzzi in no time at all.
+The perfect setting for a hot tub with little in the way of distraction, you could be enjoying delightful countryside views while soaking your cares away in a bubbling jacuzzi in no time at all.

 Best walks in the UK